jeremyschulman/netcfgbu/README.md

     (4) I want this tool to use a minimum number of 3rd-party packages to minimize the risk of dependency sprawl.
-For example, I do not want to include vendor specific libraries that can do everything-under-the-kitchen-sink just so I can do a config backup.
+For example, I do not want to include vendor specific libraries that can do everything under the kitchen sink just so I can do a config backup.

     (5) I want this tool to be easily extensible so that when I have other network devices added to my environment I can easily update this tool.
 Ideally